Visualizing Permian Oil & Gas Production (Through June 2021)

-These interactive presentations contain the latest oil & gas production data from all 27,826 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through June.
+This interactive presentation contains the latest oil & gas production data from all 31,497 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through June 2021.

-We will have a new post on the Eagle Ford early next week, followed by one on Pennsylvania (which just released July production data, already available in our services).
+We will have a new post on the Eagle Ford early next week, followed by a post on Pennsylvania (which just released complete July production data, already available in our services).